zulip/zulip/docs/roadmap.md

 hoping to improve.
 This can be especially important in an open source project like Zulip where development is distributed across many people around the world.
-This roadmap is intended to organize a list of the most important improvements that should to be made to Zulip in the relatively near future.
+This roadmap is intended to organize a list of the most important improvements that should be made to Zulip in the relatively near future.
 Our aim is to complete most of these improvements in 2016.